Tanmay-alt840/Algo-HPO/README.md

 - Trade-offs between exploration and exploitation
 - Performance differences across evolutionary vs probabilistic methods
-- Effectiveness of hybrid optimization approaches Detailed results and comparisons are documented within the notebooks and accompanying analysis.
+- Effectiveness of hybrid optimization approaches
+- Practical effectiveness of PyHopper in structured search spaces Detailed results and comparisons are documented within the notebooks and accompanying analysis.

 ---